 Below text adapted from writings of

-Jizo Bosatsu vowed to save or relieve the suffering of all souls in each of the Six Realms of Existence (reincarnation), in particular those in hell, and is thus often shown in groupings of six in Japan.
-Such groupings are called Roku Jizo 六地蔵 -- literally the "Six Jizo."
-Each of the six Jizo is assigned to one of the six realms, to save souls wandering in each specific realm.
+Jizō Bosatsu vowed to save or relieve the suffering of all souls in each of the Six Realms of Existence (reincarnation), in particular those in hell, and is thus often shown in groupings of six in Japan.
+Such groupings are called Roku Jizō 六地蔵 -- literally the “Six Jizō.”
+Each of the six Jizō is assigned to one of the six realms (aka the Six Paths of Transmigration or Reincarnation, the Wheel of Life, the Cycle of Suffering), to save souls wandering in each specific realm.
 The six realms start with the lowest three states, called the three evil paths.
 They are the states of (1) people in hell, (2) hungry ghosts, and (3) animals.
 Above these are the states of (4) Asuras, (5) Humans, and (6) Devas.
 All six realms are stages of suffering, even the heavenly realm of the Deva, who it is said suffer from pride.
-Click here for details on the six realms, which are also called the Six Paths of Transmigration or Reincarnation, the Wheel of Life (Tibet), or the Cycle of Suffering (samsara in Sanskrit).
-There is a corresponding group known as the Six Kannon, one each for the six realms, which may have pre-dated the Six Jizo grouping (requires further investigation).
-Chinese Tendai texts refer to these Six Kannon as early as 594 AD.
-Click here for details on the Six Kannon.
+There is a corresponding group known as the Six Kannon, one each for the six realms, which may have pre-dated the Six Jizō.

-Jizo Bosatsu guards not only adult souls -- Jizo also guards the souls of children, particularly those of stillborn and aborted children, or of children who died early in life.
-These children, even if innocent, must still pass through the netherworld and undergo judgement by the Juo (十王 = じゅうおう = Ten Kings of Hell).
+Jizō Bosatsu guards not only adult souls -- Jizō also guards the souls of children, particularly those of stillborn and aborted children, or of children who died early in life.
+These children, even if innocent, must still pass through the netherworld and undergo judgment by the Jūō (Juo) 十王 = Ten Kings of Hell.

 Roku Jizo (Six Jizo) at Hase Dera in Kamakura

-Above: Roku Jizo (Six Jizo) at Hase Dera in Kamakura
+Roku Jizō (Six Jizō) at Hase Dera in Kamakura

 Jizo as depicted in the Tateyama Mandala